We offer pretests in order to give students meeting certain criteria the chance to enroll in MATH 100, 102, 120, 151, or 161.

 You may write pretests for more than one course.
 Separate registration is required for each pretest you are interested in writing.
 Advanced registration is required.

-All pretests are run at 3:30 until 4:30 in the afternoon.
+Pretests are run at 5:15-6:15 p.m.
 Reminders will be sent to all registered students a day or two before the pretest.
-The next set of pretests will br run during the first two weeks of September.
-The locations of the pretests will be posted here as soon as they are available.
-The dates are as follows:
+The next pretests are scheduled for January 2016.
+The dates and are as follows and the locations will be listed as soon as possible.

 If Admissions has not been able to assess equivalence of your high school mathematics prerequisites, you can gain admission to one of the classes above by writing and passing a one-hour pretest.
 Except as noted below for Math 100, pretests are not available to students whose mathematics prerequisites have been assessed as being less than the required standard.